-Recently, IT research and analytics firm Enterprise Strategy Group ESG conducted a survey of 400 professionals from the world of cybersecurity and IT, all of them workers in small and medium-sized organizations in North America.
+Recently, IT research and analysis firm Enterprise Strategy Group ESG conducted a survey of 400 cybersecurity and IT professionals, all working in small and medium-sized organizations in North America.

 What is the state of cybersecurity in small and medium-sized enterprises?